Joemillard/key_tropical_crops_at_risk_from_pollinator_loss/README.md

-# Key tropical crops at risk from pollinator biodiversity loss due to climate change and land use
+# Key tropical crops at risk from pollinator loss due to climate change and land use

+### Introduction

-This repository contains all the scripts used for the analysis carried out in the below paper, to be submitted:
+This repository contains all the scripts used for the analysis carried out in the below paper:

 > Millard _et al_., (in review).
-Key tropical crops at risk from pollinator biodiversity loss due to climate change and land use
+Key tropical crops at risk from pollinator loss due to climate change and land use

 Note that this repository is written relative to an R project file (.Rproj).
 Those wanting to reproduce this analysis should download the whole repo, and then open via the .Rproj file.